NukingDragons/hacknum-opus/src/mocktrusted.md

 copy C:\Windows\System32\ComputerDefaults.exe "C:\Windows \System32\ComputerDefaults.exe"
 ```

-Step 3: For this method, the function required for edputil.dll is DllMain, modify and execute the following C code and name it as edputil.dll:
+Step 3: For this method, the function required for edputil.dll is DllMain, modify and compile the following C code and name it as edputil.dll:

 ```c
 #include <windows.h>